Skip to main content

 A table listing the top operating systems by usage.
 Columns include OS, usage, number of clients and percentage of clients.

-Wireless networks will also provide a section titled Top SSIDs by usage.
-This section will list the top 10 SSIDs configured on the network based on their overall usage (upload and download), and will provide the total number of unique clients that were seen on the SSID.
+Wireless networks include a Top SSIDs by usage section.
+This section lists the top 10 SSIDs configured on the network based on overall usage (upload and download), and provides the total number of unique clients seen on each SSID.

 A table listing the top SSIDs by usage.
 Columns include SSID name, encryption type, number of clients, usage and usage percentage.